Policies: Geologist Licensing Board

 The Washington State Geologist Licensing Board will allow candidates to sit for the National Association of State Boards of Geology’s Fundamentals of Geology examination if they meet the following educational requirements:

-- Twenty-four semester or thirty-six quarter hours of upper division geology courses that include 14 semester or 21 quarter credits (unduplicated) from the following list:
+- 24 semester or 36 quarter hours of upper division geology courses that include 14 semester or 21 quarter credits (unduplicated) from the following list:

 - Earth Materials (combination of mineralogy and petrology)